spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

     ...
     ```

-8. Issue the `make` command that aligns with the provider you are targeting.
-In this example, `build-ami-rhel-8 ` is the correct command for an RHEL AWS AMI.
+8. Issue the `make` command that aligns with your target provider.
+In this example, `build-ami-rhel-8 ` is the correct command for an RHEL AWS AMI creation.

     <br />